 During our childhood, we all have been marvelled by the properties of a bar magnet.
 It attracts tiny pieces of iron scraps and nails and repels another magnet when oriented in a particular manner.
-In this section, we will learn about the magnets, their properties and other related topics in further details.
+In this short piece of article, we will learn about bar magnet in specific, their properties and other related topics in detail.

 - ii) Artificial magnets – Artificial magnets can be produced by man-made means and have a stronger magnetic field.
 They can also be shaped as required.
 When an artificial magnet is shaped in the form of a bar, it is called a bar magnet.

-A bar magnet is a rectangular piece of object, made up of iron, steel or any other ferromagnetic substance or ferromagnetic composite, that shows permanent magnetic properties.
+A bar magnet is a rectangular piece of an object, made up of iron, steel or any other ferromagnetic substance or ferromagnetic composite, that shows permanent magnetic properties.
 It has two poles, a north and a south pole such that when suspended freely, the magnet aligns itself so that the northern pole points towards the magnetic north pole of the earth.